MayamaTakeshi/sip-lab/README.md

 ### Installation

-This is a node.js addon and it is known to work on Debian 11, Debian 10, Ubuntu 22.04 and Ubuntu 20.04.
+This is a node.js addon and it is known to work on Debian 11.

 It is distributed with prebuild binaries for node.js 15.0.0 and above (but built for Debian 11.
 For other Debian versions or for Ubuntu a local build of the addon will be executed.
-Being the case, be patient as the build process will take several minutes to complete).
+Being the case, be patient as the build process will take several minutes to complete (about 6 minutes on a docker container)).

 To install it, first install build dependencies:
 ```